-- 1 The Degree in Financial Services is a Degree in the Faculty of Commerce, and is offered in co-operation with the Institute of Bankers in Ireland.
-All enquiries in relation to the degree should be addressed to the Director of Education, Institute of Bankers in Ireland, Nassau House, Nassau Street, Dublin 2.
+- 1 The Degree in Financial Services is a Degree in UCD School of Business and is offered in co-operation with the Institute of Bankers in Ireland.
+All enquiries in relation to the degree should be addressed to the Director of Education, Institute of Bankers in Ireland, 1 North Wall Quay, Dublin 1.
 Students will be required to register as associate members of the Institute of Bankers, if not already members. - 2 Approved courses of study must be followed for at least twelve terms after matriculation.
-The Faculty may grant exemption from Level 1 of the programme to students with equivalent or similar qualifications or to students with exceptional and relevant experience.
+UCD School of Business may grant exemption from Level 1 of the programme to students with equivalent or similar qualifications or to students with exceptional and relevant experience.
 Exemptions may also be granted from Level 1 to those who hold the Certificate in Financial Services. - 3 The degree is composed of a fixed number of courses which are given at three levels.
 The academic requirements of the degree will be satisfied when all the stipulated courses have been passed.
 Students must pass all courses in any level before proceeding to the next level, except by arrangement.
 The syllabus is subject to annual review.
 Where a subject is discontinued or fundamentally changed the old syllabus will continue to be recognised for the purpose of completing Level 1 and Level 2 for the following three years.
-Thereafter, the new subject(s) will be required. - 4 Students of Levels 2 and 3 courses will be required to attend for lectures at the Belfield campus of University College Dublin on a basis to be prescribed.
+Thereafter, the new subject(s) will be required. - 4 Students of Level 3 courses will be required to attend for lectures at the Belfield campus of University College Dublin on a basis to be prescribed.
 Such attendance will be on a full-time basis at specified times, not greater than fifteen days in Level 3.
-The Faculty may waive this requirement for overseas students, subject to whatever other requirements as are thought appropriate. - 5 Honours in the degree will be awarded on the total mark in courses for Level 3. - 6 Requirements for Admission
+UCD School of Business may waive this requirement for overseas students, subject to whatever other requirements as are thought appropriate. - 5 Honours in the degree will be awarded on the total mark in courses for Level 3. - 6 Requirements for Admission